Rice Engineering Awards & Scholarships

 - 2009: Jeff Bridge, Cynthia Sung, Jordon Cavazos, Yue Hu, Yuekai Sun, Ryan George

 Michael Ross Franco Award

-Michael Ross Franco graduated from McMurtry College at Rice University in 2014 with a double major in computational applied math and math.
+Michael Ross Franco graduated from McMurtry College at Rice University in 2014 with a double major in computational and applied mathematics and pure mathematics.
 At the start of his senior year, Michael was diagnosed with Acute Lymphoblastic Leukemia, which necessitated intense chemotherapy for eight months.
 However, despite this treatment, Michael’s passion for his CAAM work drove him to complete his course work and graduate on-time alongside his classmates.
 Michael's senior design project, under Rice Professor Tim Warburton and UT MD Anderson Assistant Professor Dr. David Fuentes, assisted in the development of a prototype therapy-modeling tool for MRI-guided laser ablations to treat brain tumors.

 After graduation and during the remainder of his cancer treatment, Michael worked at BP’s Center for High-Performance Computing, where he helped improve BP's parallel methods for acoustic wave propagation.
 In Fall 2016, Michael joined the Applied Mathematics Ph.D. program in the UC Berkeley Department of Mathematics.
 At Berkeley, he is focusing on developing high-order methods for the numerical solutions of PDEs.
 Michael is a recipient of the National Science Foundation Graduate Research Fellowship.

 Michael and his family hope that this award inspires its recipients to tenaciously pursue their passions and continue to excel in their CAAM/OPRE studies.

 - 2022: Chawit "Poom" Kritpracha, Praneeta A. Nalluri and Daihan "Jack" Zhang